CharanMann/IG-Examples/README.md

 Header, with the fields enclosed by brackets [] replaced by your own identifying
 information: "Portions copyright [year] [name of copyright owner]".

+Copyright 2018 ForgeRock AS.

-Portions Copyrighted 2017 Charan Mann
+Portions Copyrighted 2018 Charan Mann